-The following article was written by Chloe Schwabe, the Faith-Economy-Ecology program director for the Maryland Office for Global Concerns.
+The following article was written by Chloe Schwabe, the Faith-Economy-Ecology project coordinator for the Maryland Office for Global Concerns.
 She and three Maryknoll Sisters were official observers at the Paris Climate Summit (COP21).
 The Sisters’ reflections and this article are published in the January-February 2016 issue of NewsNotes.

 The Paris Climate Summit (COP21) concluded on December 12, exceeding expectations of what might be politically possible.
 The success of the talks was due to the strong voice of vulnerable countries, advocacy by non-state actors, and U.S. deals negotiated beforehand with India and China.

 The agreement has the goal of “holding the increase in global average temperature to well below 2 degrees Celsius above pre-industrial levels…” but also an aspirational goal of limiting the temperature increase to 1.5 degrees Celsius above pre-industrial levels, “recognizing that this would significantly reduce the risks and impacts of climate change."